Learn More About SMUD and Your Net Energy Metering Bill

 3. Am I Eligible for SMUD’S TOD 5-8 P.M.
 Rate If I Have Solar Panels?

-Yes, SMUD’s TOD 5-8 P.M. rate is the standard rate for residential customers approved for solar panels and battery storage installations after January 1, 2018.7 And while SMUD solar battery storage system customers cannot opt out of it, the good news is, the TOD 5-8 P.M. rate is approximately 4% lower compared to the residential fixed rate most SMUD non-solar customers are usually on.
+Yes.
+SMUD’s TOD 5-8 P.M. rate is the standard rate for customers approved for solar panels with a home battery after January 1, 2018.7 And while home solar battery system customers cannot opt out of it, the good news is, the TOD 5-8 P.M. rate is around 4% lower compared to the fixed rate most SMUD non-solar customers are usually on.

-However, since SMUD’s TOD 5-8 P.M. rates change throughout the day, please keep in mind that if your solar system produces excess electricity its value will be variable.
-For example, one kWh of solar electricity exported to the grid at 10:00 a.m. (off-peak period) will be worth less than one kWh sent back to the grid at 6:00 p.m. (peak period).
+But since SMUD’s TOD 5-8 P.M. rates change during the day, please keep in mind that if your home solar system produces excess energy its value will be variable.
+For example, one kilowatt-hour of solar electricity exported to the grid at 10:00 a.m. (off-peak period) will be worth less than one kilowatt-hour sent back to the grid at 6:00 p.m. (peak period).

 4. What Happens to My Solar Service If I Move?

-If you decide to move, we Sunrunners have a team of Service Transfer Specialists standing by to help you sell your home and transfer your solar contract to the new owner.
-As soon as you notify Sunrun you’re selling your property; you’ll be assigned to a Service Transfer Specialist who’ll work with you exclusively through the entire process.
+If you decide to move, we Sunrunners have a team of Service Transfer Specialists standing by to help you transfer your solar contract to the new owner.
+As soon as you notify Sunrun you’re selling your home; you’ll be assigned to a Service Transfer Specialist who’ll work with you exclusively through the entire process.

-From educating realtors and potential buyers to working with home inspectors, escrow officers, title agents, and anyone else who should know about your system or solar contract, at Sunrun we have your back.
-Learn useful solar contract transfer tips.
+From educating realtors and potential home buyers to working with home inspectors, escrow officers, title agents, and anyone else who should know about your home solar system and solar contract, we’ll always have your back.
+Learn helpful solar contract transfer tips.

 To evaluate your solar options as a SMUD customer, sign in to your SMUD account.
 And if you’re all set to switch to solar with Sunrun, just request your free, customized quote.
-Our solar advisors are ready to get you started so you can save thousands on your future electric bills.8* Some of our solar plans let you go solar for little to $0 down.
+Our solar advisors are ready to get you started so you can save potentially thousands on your future electric bills.8* Some of our solar plans let you go solar for little to $0 down.
+The time to go solar is now.